Pedro Almodóvar: 1980–1987: Rise to prominence

-For his next film Dark Habits (1983), Almodóvar was approached by multi-millionaire Hervé Hachuel who wanted to start a production company to make films starring his girlfriend, Cristina Sánchez Pascual.
+For his next film Dark Habits (1983), Almodóvar was approached by multi-millionaire Hervé Hachuel, who wanted to start a production company to make films starring his girlfriend, Cristina Sánchez Pascual.
 Hachuel set up Tesuaro Production and asked Almodóvar to keep Pascual in mind.
-Almodóvar had already written the script for Dark Habits and was hesitant to cast Pascual in the leading role due to her limited acting experience.
-When she was cast, he felt it necessary to make changes to the script so his supporting cast were more prominent in the story.
+Almodóvar had already written the script for Dark Habits and made changes to the script so his supporting cast were more prominent in the story.

 The film heralded a change in tone to somber melodrama with comic elements.
 Pascual stars as Yolanda, a cabaret singer who seeks refuge in a convent of eccentric nuns, each of whom explores a different sin.
 This film has an almost all-female cast including Carmen Maura, Julieta Serrano, Marisa Paredes and Chus Lampreave, actresses who Almodóvar would cast again in later films.
 This is Almodóvar's first film in which he used popular music to express emotion: in a pivotal scene, the mother superior and her protégé sing along with Lucho Gatica's bolero "Encadenados".

 Dark Habits premiered at the Venice Film Festival and was surrounded in controversy due its subject matter.
-Despite religious critics being offended by the film, it went on to become a modest critical and commercial success, cementing Almodóvar's reputation as the enfant terrible of the Spanish cinema.
+Despite religious critics being offended by the film, it went on to become a modest critical and commercial success, establishing Almodóvar's reputation as the enfant terrible of Spanish cinema.